 …And Grab a Reusable Aluminum One

 Instead of constantly refilling the same throw-away bottle over and over, grab a BPA-free bottle, preferably one made of glass or aluminum.
 Not only is this better for your waistline, but carrying a bottle around with you will prompt you to drink more H2O throughout the day.
 Drinking more water means you’ll be less hungry, and you’ll give your metabolism a boost.
-For more hydrating health benefits, check out What Happens to Your Body When You Drink Water.
+For more hydrating health benefits to help you lose weight fast, check out What Happens to Your Body When You Drink Water.

 Squeeze a Lemon in Your Water

-Squeezing in some refreshing lemon will not only help you drink more water; it also has detox benefits.
+Squeezing in some refreshing lemon will not only help you drink more water; it also has detox benefits which are sure to help you lose weight fast.
 Lemons are rich in polyphenols, which are compounds that contain antioxidants.
 A study in the Journal of Clinical Biochemistry found that mice who were fed lemon polyphenols were less likely to gain weight and accumulate body fat.